-Currently, the Arts and Humanities boasts hospital stretch breaks and lunchtime yoga sessions on Mondays, Wednesdays and Thursdays.
+The Arts and Humanities provides hospital stretch breaks and lunchtime yoga sessions on Mondays, Wednesdays and Thursdays.
 The “Ready to Move” program serves more over a 150 staff members per week.
 The noontime yoga courses have expanded so much we often run out of yoga mats and have begun asking participants to bring their own.
 Whereas three years ago it was unusual to get more than 6 people in a class, now it is unusual to get less than 8!

 Katie Harris Banks couldn’t believe the shift in culture she saw after being away from the program for four years.
 “When I was here before,” she said, “people would just wave me away”.
 “Now, if I miss a day, they ask, ‘where were you’?
 They really love the stretch breaks.”
 The Arts and Humanities dance program continues to grow and thrive.